 Finally, Raft requires servers to apply entries in log index order.
-Combined with the State Machine Safety Property, this means that all servers will apply exactly the same set of log entries to their state machines, in the same order the server will eventually restart (as a follower) and the RPC will complete successfully.
-If a server crashes after completing an RPC but before responding, then it will receive the same RPC again after it restarts.
-Fortunately, Raft RPCs are idempotent so this causes no harm.
-For example, if a follower receives an AppendEntries request that includes log entries already present in its log, it ignores those entries in the new request.
+Combined with the State Machine Safety Property, this means that all servers will apply exactly the same set of log entries to their state machines, in the same order.